What is an intervention?

 Families often have a set of penalties that they promise to impose if the addicted person does not choose to get help.
 For example, no more financial support, no more bailing them out of jail, changing the locks in the parents’ home and no more crashing on the couch.
 No more helping the person with jobs, health care, money, housing, groceries.
 In many situations, addicted people have been relying on and exploiting the love of the family in order to continue to abuse drugs.

 The family should have a rehab center lined up and ready to accept the addicted person as soon as the intervention is done.
 The addicted person should be taken straight from the intervention to the rehab with no stops or delays in between.

 What should happen as a result of an intervention?

 The best result is that the addicted person makes a sincere choice to get sober at last.
 If a person at least agrees to go to rehab and give it a try, this is better than their continuing to abuse drugs.
 The rehab center must be told that this is all the person has agreed to so they can help the person make a more definite decision as soon as possible.

 When family efforts to bring about a decision by the addicted person to get help have failed.
 There is no embarrassment in failing to have a successful family intervention.
 This is one of life’s most difficult tasks, to be honest.
 A family preparing for an intervention should know exactly what they will do if it does fail, and have a backup plan that includes contacting a professional interventionist.

 How can a family find a competent interventionist?

 Many drug rehab centers, especially larger ones, will have relationships with professional interventionists.
-Ask the intake specialists at the rehab center you are talking to.
 Many of the Narconon drug and alcohol rehabilitation centers around the world work with highly competent and effective interventionists who can help you achieve your goal of recovery for your addicted loved one.
-For complete details, contact the international offices of Narconon at 1-866-977-9045.
+Call Narconon today for details on how we can help.